 Fourteen years since their introduction, there are now more than 135 million contactless cards in circulation in the UK and the number of contactless payments increased by 12% to around 9.6 billion during 2020.2

 As a consequence, UK chancellor Rishi Sunak announced in his March budget that the maximum transaction limit would more than double from £45 to £100 later in the year.
-The rollout of this new limit began on Friday 15 October, but will the increased spending power reignite fears over card fraud?
+The rollout of this new limit starts on Friday 15 October, but will the increased spending power reignite fears over card fraud?

 Contactless payments are secure, and you benefit from the same fraud protection as you would when using your card with a PIN.